Ramesh Ponnuru: Career

-Journalism
+Political Pundit

-Since 1999, Ponnuru has been either a senior fellow or senior editor, or both at the same time, at National Review, where he has frequently written and commented on such diverse topics as politics, public policy, economics, the law, and even his religious faith.
-In its pages, he has become widely recognized for calling for a revival of Republican policy thinking by applying conservative ideals to contemporary problems and emphasizing the concerns of the middle class.
+Since 1999, Ponnuru has been either a senior fellow or senior editor at National Review, where he has written and commented about politics, public policy, economics, the law, and religion.

-Ponnuru has long been one of the nation's leading conservative voices in making the case for increasing the child tax credit to properly compensate parents for the cost of raising children, and won praise for finding common ground with progressives and Democrats on the issue.
-He has also been a regular co-author and leading voice with economist David Beckworth on the topic of monetary policy and market monetarism.
+Ponnuru advocated for increasing the child tax credit to properly compensate parents for the cost of raising children.
+He was formerly a co-author with economist David Beckworth on monetary policy and market monetarism.

 Ponnuru has frequently appeared on a diverse array of television programs about public affairs, among them Meet the Press, Face the Nation, C-Span, the PBS NewsHour, National Public Radio's All Things Considered, ABC News' This Week with George Stephanopoulos, ABC News.
-The Daily Show (which at the time was hosted by Jon Stewart), and The Colbert Report.
+The Daily Show, and The Colbert Report.

-He has also been a regular guest speaker on policy, politics, and constitutionalism at several of the nation's leading college campuses, In 2013, he was a fellow at the University of Chicago’s Institute of Politics.
-The Institute's website has described "the Fellows" as "a dynamic and distinguished group of political practitioners and journalists who will lead seminars and interact with UChicago students and faculty."
+He has also been a guest speaker on policy, politics, and constitutionalism at some leading college campuses in the United States, In 2013, he was a fellow at the University of Chicago's Institute of Politics.

 In 2006, Ponnuru wrote The Party of Death: The Democrats, the Media, the Courts, and the Disregard for Human Life.

-Provocatively titled on purpose, Ponnuru himself has explained, the volume is Ponnuru's unique and provocative exposition on such right to life issues as abortion and euthanasia, concentrating on the circumstances of the United States Democratic Party's shift from anti-abortion to abortion rights.
-The book was met with acclaim and near universal favorable reviews, despite the fact that the subject has been one of the most polarizing issues of American political life.
-Peggy Noonan celebrated the book as "the most significant statement of the need to protect human life in America since Ronald Reagan's Abortion and the Conscience of a Nation".